|120B.019||Repealing profile of learning statutes and rules.|

 (c) If a district has an accountability plan that includes gains-based analysis or "value-added" assessment, the commissioner shall, to the extent practicable, incorporate those measures in determining whether the district or school site meets expectations.
 The department must coordinate with the district in evaluating school sites and continuous improvement plans, consistent with best practices.

+Subd.
+4. Improving schools.
 Consistent with the requirements of this section, the commissioner of education must establish a second achievement benchmark to identify improving schools.
 The commissioner must recommend to the legislature by February 15, 2002, indicators in addition to the achievement benchmark for identifying improving schools, including an indicator requiring a school to demonstrate ongoing successful use of best teaching practices.

 (b) A district must develop a plan in conjunction with parents of students with emotional or behavioral disorders and the local mental health authority to increase the graduation rates of students with emotional or behavioral disorders.
 A district with a drop-out rate for children with an emotional or behavioral disturbance in grades 9 through 12 that is in the top 25 percent of all districts shall submit a plan for review and oversight to the commissioner.

 (b) The commissioner shall develop, annually update, and post on the department Web site school performance report cards.
 A school's designation must be clearly stated on each school performance report card.

-(e) School performance report cards data are nonpublic data under section 13.02, subdivision 9, until not later than ten days after the appeal procedure described in paragraph (d) concludes.
+(e) School performance report cards are nonpublic data under section 13.02, subdivision 9, until not later than ten days after the appeal procedure described in paragraph (d) concludes.
 The department shall annually post school performance report cards to its public Web site no later than September 1.

 Subd.
 2. Adequate yearly progress data.
 All data the department receives, collects, or creates for purposes of determining adequate yearly progress designations under Public Law 107-110, section 1116, are nonpublic data under section 13.02, subdivision 9, until not later than ten days after the appeal procedure described in subdivision 1, paragraph (d), concludes.
 Districts must provide parents sufficiently detailed summary data to permit parents to appeal under Public Law 107-110, section 1116(b)(2).
 The department shall annually post adequate yearly progress data to its public Web site no later than September 1.

 (a) The commissioner of education must implement a value-added assessment program to assist school districts, public schools, and charter schools in assessing and reporting individual students' growth in academic achievement under section 120B.30, subdivision 1a.
 The program must use assessments of individual students' academic achievement to make longitudinal comparisons of each student's academic growth over time.
 School districts, public schools, and charter schools may apply to the commissioner to participate in the initial trial program using a form and in the manner the commissioner prescribes.
 The commissioner must select program participants from urban, suburban, and rural areas throughout the state.